rvonsch/reading-kernighan-ritchie-c/README.md

 Usually the top of main.c will include a copy of the exercise text

 This is my first Git repository ever, and I'm learning a lot!

+Trying to push what I'm doing with my files to Github